hwameistor/hwameistor/docs/docs/quick_start/install/deploy.md

 :::caution

 In a resource-strained test environment, setting the above-mentioned values would cause pods unable to start!
 :::

 ## [Optional] Install DRBD

-To enable provisioning HA volumes, DRBD must be installed:
+To enable provisioning HA volumes, it is required to install DRBD:

 :::caution
 Please refer to [**Prerequisites**](./prereq.md) for environmental requirements.